Can I Reinvest My Required Minimum Distribution?

 In previous years, distributions from “Grandparent 529s” have impacted financial aid eligibility for the beneficiary.
 However, for the 2024-2025 school year, this money does not have to be reported on financial aid forms.*

 If you do open a 529 account, you retain control of the funds.
-This gives you the freedom to change the beneficiary if necessary.
+This gives you the freedom to change the beneficiary to an eligible family member if necessary.
 It also gives you the option to use the funds yourself.
-However, the earnings portion of withdrawals not used for qualified educational expenses are subject to taxation and a penalty.
+However, the earnings portion of non-qualified withdrawals is subject to federal and state income taxes and a 10% federal penalty.

 Turn Your Required Distribution Into a Charitable Distribution